cca/equella_scripts/retention/readme.md

     1. Repeat this step for each "chunk" of items
 1. Wait six months and then bulk remove the identified items, `node del -f items.json`

+If, after the fact, it comes out that certain items entered into the retention process should be removed from it, we can use the `exempt.js` script.
+Define a custom set of criteria in the `exemptionFilter` function, then input the files to process and the script removes the items that are no longer subject to the process.

 ## Configuration

 Create a JSON .retentionrc file (see example.retentionrc or code block below) with VAULT's root URL, an OAuth token with access to the appropriate permissions, an optional cutoff date (in "YYYY-MM-DD" format, which can left null to default to six years ago), and an array of collection UUIDs to exclude.